The Railway Children (1970 film)

 The Railway Children is a 1970 British family drama film based on the 1906 novel of the same name by E. Nesbit.
-The film was directed by Lionel Jeffries and stars Dinah Sheridan, Jenny Agutter (who had earlier featured in the BBC's 1968 dramatisation of the novel), Sally Thomsett, Gary Warren and Bernard Cribbins in leading roles.
+The film was directed by Lionel Jeffries and stars Dinah Sheridan, Jenny Agutter, (Note: Agutter had featured earlier in the BBC's 1968 dramatisation of the novel.)
+Sally Thomsett, Gary Warren and Bernard Cribbins in the leading roles.
 The film was released to cinemas in the United Kingdom on 21 December 1970.

 The film rights were bought by Jeffries.
 It was his directorial debut and he wrote the screenplay.
 The Railway Children was a critical success, both at time of release and in later years.

 Plot

+Opening credits

+Bobbie Waterbury is shown dressed as a young woman, walking around a room and fondly examining photographs and toys from her and her siblings' childhood.

+Main film

 In 1905, the Waterbury family lives in a luxurious villa in the London suburbs.
 Charles Waterbury, the father, works at the Foreign Office but, the day after Christmas, he is arrested on suspicion of being a spy, a fact hidden from the rest of the family by his wife.
 Now impoverished, they move to a house called Three Chimneys in Yorkshire, near to Oakworth railway station.
 When they arrive, they find the house in a mess and rat-infested.
 The three children, Roberta (known as Bobbie), Phyllis and Peter, find amusement in watching the trains on the nearby railway line and waving to the passengers.
 They become friends with Albert Perks, the station porter, and with an elderly gentleman who regularly takes the 9:15 train.

 To make ends meet, their mother works as a writer and meanwhile home-schools the children.
 When Mrs Waterbury falls ill with influenza, Bobbie writes to the gentleman, who delivers food and medicine to the house to help their mother recover.
 Later Mrs Waterbury admonishes the children for telling others of their plight and asking for assistance.
 The following day, a man collapses at the railway station.
 He speaks a language no one understands, but the children discover he also speaks French, in which their mother is fluent.
 She learns from him that he is an exiled Russian writer who has arrived in England in search of his family, who have fled there.
 While he stays at their house, Bobbie writes another letter to the gentleman, and with his help the family is soon found.

 One day, the children witness a landslide which has partially obstructed the tracks.
 The girls fashion their red petticoats into flags to warn the driver of the impending danger and the train stops in time.
 The railway company and villagers hold a party for the children, and they are given lifetime train-passes and personalised engraved watches.
-Now they are dubbed "The Railway Children".
+They are now dubbed "The Railway Children".